negralessio/biosignals-gen-ai/README.md

 |      100%      | 0.2101     | 0.0151     | 0.1420        | 0.0475      | 0.9524     | 0.0150     | 0.9956       | 0.0164     |

 - Above: Data Aggregation of the last epoch (#32) over all 25 runs
-- Sweet Spot is 50% added reconstructed / synthetic data
+- Sweet Spot is 50% added reconstructed / synthetic data, as the mean validation ACC is the highest and standard deviation the lowest
 - Generalization ability of EEGNet is improved
   - Significantly lower standard deviation (SD) in the validation accuracy and loss